 Condensed matter physics

-Condensed matter physics addresses the behaviour of the large collection of atoms.
+Condensed matter physics addresses the behavior of the large collection of atoms.
 Particular areas of interest include quantum phase transitions, topological insulators, electronic, thermal and mechanical properties of advanced materials.

 On the experimental side, the group has been successful at studying new materials, including crystal structures with novel properties, and has been studying mesoscopic superconducting junctions and devices.
 Theorists in the group combine massively parallel Monte Carlo simulations for the study of low-temperature, and quantum phase transitions.
 Other aspects of the diverse research program carried out in the solid-state physics group include the complex structure of amorphous oxide semiconductors , wave propagation in complex media, and thermal and mechanical properties of materials in extreme environments.